mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 *    **Serials: Delete predicted pieces.** This permission allows the user to delete predicted pieces.
 *    **Serials: Edit publication patterns.** This permission allows the user to edit publication patterns.
 *    **Serials: Edit serials.** This permission allows the user to edit serial records.
+*    **Serials: Manage publication pattern templates.** This permission allows the user to manage publication pattern templates.
+*    **Serials: Manage serials.** This permisson allows the user to edit and delete serial records.
 *    **Serials: Search & view predicted pieces.** This permission allows the user to search and view predicted pieces.
 *    **Serials: Search & view serials.** This permission allows the user to search and view predicted pieces.
 *    **Settings (Serials): Manage pick lists and values.** This permission allows the user to manage pick lists and values in the settings.